sensu/sensu-docs/content/sensu-go/5.16/api/authproviders.md

 ### `/authproviders/:name` (GET) {#authprovidersname-get}

-The `/authproviders/:name` API endpoint provides HTTP GET access to authentication provider configuration for a specific `:name`.
+The `/authproviders/:name` API endpoint provides HTTP GET access to the authentication provider configuration for a specific `:name`.

 #### API Specification {#authprovidersname-get-specification}